As AI becomes embedded within professional infrastructure, the question is no longer whether organisations will adopt it.

 The Emergence of Human–AI Capability

-Human–AI capability refers to the structured ability of organisations to design, govern, and operate systems in which human judgement and machine intelligence interact.
+Human–AI capability is the ability to design and govern systems in which human judgement and machine intelligence interact.

 - system design